Benjamin Golez

 Slides

-ABSTRACT: Is news reported more favorably in companies’ domestic newspapers than abroad?
+Is news reported more favorably in companies’ domestic newspapers than abroad?
 Do cross-country differences in media reporting reflect differences in investor sentiment?
 We test these hypotheses for the case of the automotive industry across the U.S., Germany, and Japan.
 Using comprehensive hand-coded news data, we show that companies obtain substantially more media coverage and are presented with a significantly more positive news tone in their home countries than abroad.
 The media slant increases during crisis periods and it predicts stock price deviations of cross-listed stocks.
 The predictive relation is strongest for news reported by journalists who have native-sounding names.

 News Sentiment

-(with Rasa Karapandza and Fredrik Wisser)
+Co-authors: Rasa Karapandza and Fredrik Wisser

 Lst version: June 2023

-ABSTRACT: We introduce a novel method for training computer algorithms to measure news sentiment.
+We introduce a novel method for training computer algorithms to measure news sentiment.
 Our approach leverages human-coded sentiment scores from over 200,000 newspaper articles to teach the computer to select words, word combinations, and their linear weights.
 In an out-of-sample test, examining newspaper articles about US companies, we show that: (i) our news sentiment metric displays a bimodal distribution similar to that observed in the human-coded sentiment scores, (ii) our news metric outperforms the widely-used bag-of-words approach and recent machine learning models in explaining human-coded news sentiment, and (iii) our news sentiment metric serves as a robust predictor for daily stock returns.